-Many agree that companies must compete on customer experience.
-It’s a top priority for most companies, and for good reason.
+Increasingly, companies compete on customer experience.
 Delivering superior customer experience has been shown to increase sales revenue, profitability, and shareholder return by up to 10%.

 To support these efforts, many organizations turn to customer experience technology.
-Customer relationship management (CRM) platforms come to mind, as do contact center platforms and, in some cases, knowledge management platforms.
+Customer relationship management (CRM) platforms come to mind, as do contact center platforms and knowledge management (KM) platforms.
+New developments in artificial intelligence (AI) have given way to more diverse, user-oriented forms of customer self-service.

-What actually qualifies as customer experience technology, and how can it be used to measure customer satisfaction and deliver personalized experiences?
-How do business leaders identify the right customer experience technology to support these efforts?
+What actually qualifies as customer experience technology?
+How can you use it to measure customer satisfaction and deliver personalized experiences?
+And how do business leaders identify the right customer experience technology to support these efforts?

 Let’s dig in.